 I recently finished the largest course of Cardiology Technologist program, ‘Rhythms, Arrhythmias, & Pacemaker Studies’.
-In the beginning, I knew little to nothing about what to look for on an electrocardiogram (ECG), but after this course I am super confident in my ability to examine an ECG (in other words, an electrocardiogram or EKG).
-It may seem like a bunch of squiggly lines at first, but after training your eyes to pick out problems, you can figure out many different arrhythmias and conditions that would affect the patient.
+In the beginning, I knew little to nothing about what to look for on an electrocardiogram (ECG).
+After this course I am super confident in my ability to examine an ECG (in other words, an electrocardiogram or EKG).
+It may seem like a bunch of squiggly lines at first, but after training your eyes to pick out problems.
+You can figure out many different arrhythmias and conditions that would affect the patient.
 To figure out how to read an ECG, you must have an understanding of what this procedure consists of.

-To perform an ECG, electrodes are placed on the skin (like stickers!) on certain anatomical locations, and then cables are hooked up to them.
+To perform an ECG, electrodes are placed on the skin (like stickers!) on certain anatomical locations.
+Then cables are hooked up to them.
 This allows us to get a tracing at different “angles”, where the electrical impulses are travelling to different locations.
 There are many different specialty ECGs that can be done for various diagnostic testing for certain conditions like shortness of breath, palpitations, chest pain, before some surgeries or to monitor treatment plans.

 Check out a video of our cardio tech students in action.